 The scholarship is for students dedicated to gaining a better understanding of peace and justice efforts around the world.
 A focus on the Middle East is valued, but it is not required to be considered for this scholarship.
 Applicants must show how they will use their studies to explore and promote human rights and social justice through community activism, scholarly analysis and/or political advocacy.

 Areas of interest may include: peace, social justice and conflict resolution studies; international relations; Arab culture and Arabic language; US policy in the Middle East.

 Please submit with your application packet a sample of analytical or creative work that you have produced which conveys your commitment to and interest in social justice.
 This could be an analytic essay, prose, art, poetry, photography or anything else which you feel conveys your message about social justice issues.
-This piece of work should not be longer than 5-pages.
+This piece of work should not be longer than five pages.
 In your application letter, make sure you include a short statement (about a half-page or couple paragraphs) about the relevance of your analytical or creative work to your application.
 Applications that do not include a statement of relevance will not be reviewed.
 If you’re submitting art or photography, do not send originals.
 (No DVDs, but links to online videos are acceptable.)